-With a vibrant performing arts scene, a Tony® Award-winning play production house and an incredible public art walk, Costa Mesa is a city dedicated to celebration of the arts.
+With a vibrant performing arts scene, a Tony® Award-winning play production house and an incredible public art walk with its own free mobile audio tour, Costa Mesa is a city dedicated to celebration of the arts.
 At the center of it is Segerstrom Center for the Arts (SCFTA), Orange County’s performing arts and theater complex and home to the world’s leading dance companies, Broadway shows, award-winning classical, jazz and cabaret artists, family entertainment, special events and year-round educational programs.

 The center's International Dance Series is unrivaled anywhere in the Western United States, and SCFTA is recognized as one of the nation's premier venues for the major ballet companies of the world.
 The center also presents an annual Broadway Series.
 The success of these engagements has made Costa Mesa a required stop for all national Broadway tours like “Hamilton,” “The Book of Mormon,” “Wicked” and “The Lion King.”
 Performances in the center’s concert series and its partnership with Orange County’s Pacific Symphony include today's most celebrated classical chamber ensembles and solo performers.